Asymptotic Bayes-optimality under sparsity of some multiple testing procedures: Discussion

-In recent years many Bayesian and empirical Bayes methods for multiple testing have been proposed which provide a natural way of approximating the Bayes oracle in the case where the parameters of the mixture distribution are unknown.
-The advantages of these Bayesian methods, both in parametric and nonparametric settings, were illustrated in e.g. \cite{S3}, \cite{E}, \cite{BGOT}, \cite{BGT}.
-A further discussion on the multiplicity adjustment, inherent to the appropriately designed Bayesian methods of model selection, can be found in \cite{SB2}.
-In \cite{BGT} it is shown that both fully Bayesian and empirical Bayes methods substantially outperform the Benjamini-Hochberg procedure for {\it moderately small} values of $p$.
+The results reported in this paper provide sufficient conditions for the asymptotically optimal FDR levels for BH.
+They leave, however, a lot of freedom in the choice of proportionality constants, which obviously play a large role for a given finite value of $m$.
+Based on the properties of BFDR controlling rules we expect that for any given $m$ there exists FDR level $\alpha$ such that the risk of BH is equal to the risk of the Bayes oracle.
+This finite sample optimal choice of $\alpha$ would depend on the actual values of the mixture parameters $p$ and $u$.
+In recent years many Bayesian and empirical Bayes methods for multiple testing have been proposed, which provide a natural way of approximating the Bayes oracle in the case where the parameters of the mixture distribution are unknown.
+The advantages of these Bayesian methods, both in parametric and nonparametric settings, were illustrated in, for example,~\cite{S3,E,BGOT,BGT,SB2}.
+In~\cite{BGT} it is shown that when $p$ is \textit{moderately small} both fully Bayesian and empirical Bayes methods perform very well with respect to the Bayes risk.
 However, analysis of the asymptotic properties of fully Bayesian methods in the case where $p_m\rightarrow 0$ remains a challenging task.
-In the case of empirical Bayes methods, the asymptotic results given in \cite{CJL} illustrate that consistent estimation of the mixture parameters is possible when $p_m \propto m^{-\beta}$, with $\beta <1$.
-New results on the convergence rates of these estimates, presented in \cite{JinCai}, raise some hopes that proofs of the optimality properties of the corresponding empirical Bayes rules can be found.
-It is, however, not clear whether full or empirical Bayes methods can be asymptotically optimal in the extremely sparse case of $p_m \propto m^{-1}$.
-Note that in this situation the expected number of signals does not increase when $m\rightarrow \infty$ and consistent estimation of the alternative distribution is not possible.
-These doubts regarding the asymptotic optimality of Bayesian procedures in the extremely sparse case are partially confirmed by the simulation study in \cite{BGT}, where Bayesian methods are outperformed by BH and the Bonferroni correction for very small $p$.
+In the case of empirical Bayes methods, the asymptotic results given in~\cite{CJL} illustrate that consistent estimation of the mixture parameters is possible when $p_m \propto m^{-\beta}$, with $\beta\in(0,1)$.
+New results on the convergence rates of these estimates, presented in~\cite {CJ}, raise some hopes that proofs of the optimality properties of the corresponding empirical Bayes rules can be found.
+It is, however, rather unclear whether the full or empirical Bayes methods can be asymptotically optimal in the extremely sparse case of $p_m \propto m^{-1}$.
+Note that in this situation the expected number of signals does not increase when $m\rightarrow\infty$ and consistent estimation of the alternative distribution is not possible.
+These doubts, regarding the asymptotic optimality of Bayesian procedures in the extremely sparse case, are partially confirmed by the simulation study in~\cite{BGT}, where for very small $p$ Bayesian methods are outperformed by BH and the Bonferroni correction at the traditional FDR and FWER levels $\alpha=0.05$.